VonAlex/algorithm-go/README.md

-play algorithm in leetcode with golang v12.4
+play algorithm with golang v12.4